benmurray/frog_munchers/README.md

 - Enemies spawn and roam with different behaviors based on their color and level difficulty.

 ## Screenshots
-- Menu screen showing the game title and play options with the hero previewed:
+- Menu screen showing the game title and game options.
+Games are Evens, Odds, Multiples, Factors, and Primes:
   ![Menu Screen](assets/images/menu_screenshot.png)
 - In-level action with the hero munching numbers while ghosts patrol the grid:
   ![Gameplay Screen](assets/images/action_screenshot.png)